• Skip to primary navigation

 Instructions

-• Combine all ingredients of the marinade and whisk together with a fork.
+• Combine all of the marinade ingredients in a small bowl and whisk together with a fork.

 • Add cooking oil to a heated skillet set to medium-high heat.

-• Remove from skillet and let rest for 5 minutes, spoon over the remaining tablespoon of marinade if desired, sprinkle with sesame seeds, then serve.
+• Remove the seared tuna steaks from the skillet and let rest for 5 minutes, spoon over the remaining tablespoon of marinade if desired, sprinkle with sesame seeds, then serve.

 Notes